yushuowiki/yushuowiki.github.io/about.md

 - 🎉 <font face="Times New Roman">Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!</font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science <a href="https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA">[click to submit]</a> extended to 1st, April, 2024.</font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Sustainability Special Issue on Data-Driven Sustainable Development: Techniques and Applications <a href="https://www.mdpi.com/journal/sustainability/special_issues/453LXKVICC">[click to submit]</a> extended to 15, May, 2025.</font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Electronics Special Issue on Advances in Data-Driven Artificial Intelligence <a href="https://www.mdpi.com/journal/electronics/special_issues/VV58O89JC1">[click to submit]</a> extended to 15, March, 2025.</font>

 # <font face="Times New Roman">Experiences</font>
  <font face="Times New Roman">